mzabsky/hellmutation/documentation/mutations.md

 **Applies to**: Cyberdemon&emsp;&emsp;&emsp;**Key**: `regality`

-Cyberdemons deal devastating damage to other monster and take very little damage from other monsters.
+Cyberdemons deal devastating damage to other monsters and take very little damage from other monsters.

 ## Regret